Rizzen/moikrug.ru-job-parser/README.md

 # moikrug.ru-job-parser
-Parse all vacancies from moikrug.ru/vacancies and serialize it to xml
+Parse all vacancies from moikrug.ru/vacancies and serialize it to xml.
+Using HTML Agility Pack.